 Intumescent strips have a different composition, as they’re designed to expand in response to high temperatures.
 Cold smoke wouldn’t activate it, but a bare flame certainly would.
 The seal expands rapidly, which will help seal the gap around a door frame.
 This is designed to help contain fires, and keep the fire exit routes more safe.

 Smoke seals are used in conjunction with intumescent strips, as they help fight off the smoke.
 This isn’t an either/or situation, with both of their jobs being vital to modern passive fireproofing methods.
 Generally, however, it’s common to see intumescent strips being sold with smoke seals already integrated, making it safer and easy for installation.
+Visit our dedicated page to find out more about intumescent paint.

 CLM Fireproofing are the UK’s leading experts in passive fire protection.
 We are on-hand to provide specialist installation and consulting services.
 Our operatives are fully compliant with the latest industry regulations, so our clients can feel confident that their building is protected from fire.
 To speak to one of our passive fire protection specialists, contact CLM Fireproofing today